A class of nonergodic interacting particle systems with unique invariant measure: Reversible dynamics for discrete-spin models

 \section{Reversible dynamics for discrete-spin models}

-The infinite-volume dynamics $K$ given in \eqref{Glauber_Generator} with rates satisfying \eqref{Glauber_Rates} is reversible.
-By expressing the r.h.s of \eqref{Glauber_Rates} in terms of the specification $\g'$ it is clear that $K$ has detailed balance with respect to $\g'$.
+The infinite-volume dynamics $K$ given in (\ref{GlauberGenerator}) with rates satisfying (\ref{GlauberRates}) is reversible.
+By expressing the RHS of (\ref{GlauberRates}) in terms of the specification $\gamma '$ it is clear that $K$ has detailed balance with respect to $\gamma '$.

-These rates are bounded (by boundedness of $H_j$), translation-invariant (by the translation-covariance of the $\mu_{G\backslash j}[\o'_{G\backslash j}]$ in the conditional Dobrushin regime) and of exponentially decaying influence (however not strictly local.)
-The rates are even uniformly bounded and bounded in the triple-norm by the same arguments as used for the rotation dynamics, so Proposition (\ref{The_Glauber_Dynamics}) part 1 is true.
+These rates are bounded (by boundedness of $H_j$), translation-invariant (by the translation-covariance of the $\mu _{G\setminus j}[\omega '_{G\setminus j}]$ in the conditional Dobrushin regime) and of exponentially decaying influence (however, not strictly local).
+The rates are even uniformly bounded and bounded in the triple-norm by the same arguments as used for the rotation dynamics, so Proposition~\ref{TheGlauberDynamics}, part (1) is true.

 In the next subsection we adapt a line of arguments presented for $q=2$ in \cite{Li85} for general finite $q$.